RedensCoder/ArcanumLauncher/README.md

-### MADE BY ANDREW, ADRIAN AND KIRILL of russian  Lunar Arcanum Studio
+### MADE BY ANDREW, EDRIAN AND KIRILL of russian  Lunar Arcanum Studio